kubakubakuba/webeval/README.md

 data_out = "1 4 4 5 5 5 6 7 8 9"
 description = "Sequence with duplicates"
 ```
 The inputs and ouputs, are the data, which the program will be tested on. (should they be stored in a separate file, or can just be stores as a string here?)
+Arguments are the flags, which will be passed to the qtrvsim.
+User also sees the --asm submission.S flag for their information.

 ## Task evaluation log
-The task evaluation log will be stored in a JSON file, with structure similar to this one (subject to change):
+~~The task evaluation log will be stored in a JSON file, with structure similar to this one (subject to change):~~

 ```json
 {